sanekgusev/beemsterstraat370/contact.md

 ### A note about timezones

-Please note that we're living in UTC-04:00, and Amsterdam is UTC+02:00, i. e., we're 6 hours behind.
-For that reason, please try calling in the afternoon, after 2 PM Amsterdam time.
+Please note that we're living in UTC-07:00, and Amsterdam is UTC+02:00, i. e., we're 9 hours behind.
+For that reason, calling works best in the evening, after 5 PM Amsterdam time.
 Correspondingly, please allow a bit more time for answering your emails.

 # Apartment Viewings

 To arrange for apartment viewing, get in touch with me using one of the ways mentioned above.
-Generally, expect the apartment to be available for viewings on weekdays after 7PM and on weekends after 1PM.
+Generally, expect the apartment to be likely available for viewings on weekday evenings and on weekends depending on current tenant availability.